mrjusti/blockbuster/README.md

 The application use **django** for the framework but it is made with **Hexagonal Architecture** so it is anecdotal which framework use for the domain logic.
 You can find all the **Application**, **Domain** and **Infrastructure** inside the folder ```blockbuster/movies``` from the ```root``` folder.

-You will see that all the test are in the same folder but under the tests folder separated as `behaviour`, `infrastructure` and `unit`.
+You will see that all the test for the package `blockbuster.movies` are separated as `behaviour`, `infrastructure` and `unit` modules.

-In the `blockbuster/blockbuster` folder you can find other `tests` forlder, this is because I create a django middleware for a pretty response in case that something when wrong and raise an exception and for the `acceptance` test I use the django's client.
+In the `blockbuster.blockbuster` package you can find more `tests`, this is because I create a django middleware for a pretty response in case that something goes wrong and raise an exception and for the `acceptance` test too because I use the django's client.

 ## Entry Point

 The entry point is a **get** request to ```/movies/```.
 It uses the routing and views provided by django.

-Inside the `blockbuster.movies.view` you can see that I am calling to the use case in the `application` folder.
+Inside the `blockbuster.movies.view` module you can see that I am calling to the use case in the `application` package.
 The view return a `JsonResponse` so it could be used by the front-end as an API.
 Also there are a middleware that beautify the response in case that an error is raised.

 ## Domain-Driven Design